Market failure: Coase theorem

-Some markets can fail due to the nature of their exchange.
-Markets may have significant transaction costs, agency problems, or informational asymmetry.
-Such incomplete markets may result in economic inefficiency, but also have a possibility of improving efficiency through market, legal, and regulatory remedies.
+Information failures

+informational asymmetry is considered a leading type of market failure.
+This is where there is an imbalance of information between two or more parties to a transaction.
+One example is incomplete markets, for example where second hand car buyers know there is a risk a car may break down, and systematically under-pay to discount this risk: this leads to fewer cars being sold overall; or where insurers know that some policyholders will withhold information, and systematically refuse to insure certain groups because of this risk.
+This may result in economic inefficiency, but also have a possibility of improving efficiency through market, legal, and regulatory remedies.
 From contract theory, decisions in transactions where one party has more or better information than the other is considered "asymmetry".
 This creates an imbalance of power in transactions which can sometimes cause the transactions to go awry.
 Examples of this problem are adverse selection and moral hazard.
 Most commonly, information asymmetries are studied in the context of principal–agent problems.
 George Akerlof, Michael Spence, and Joseph E. Stiglitz developed the idea and shared the 2001 Nobel Prize in Economics.

+Unequal bargaining power

+In The Wealth of Nations Adam Smith explored how an employer had the ability to "hold out" longer in a dispute over pay with workers because workers were more likely to go hungry more quickly, given that the employer has more property, and have fewer obstacles in organising.
+Unequal bargaining power has been used as a concept justifying economic regulation, particularly for employment, consumer, and tenancy rights since the early 20th century.
+Thomas Piketty in Capital in the Twenty-First Century explains how unequal bargaining power undermines "conditions of "pure and perfect" competition" and leads to a persistently lower share of income for labor, and leads to growing inequality.
+While it was argued by Ronald Coase that bargaining power merely affects distribution of income, but not productive efficiency, the modern behavioural evidence establishes that distribution or fairness of exchange does affect motivation to work, and therefore unequal bargaining power is a market failure.
+Notably, the price of labour was excluded from the scope of the original charts on supply and demand by their inventor, Fleeming Jenkin, who considered that the wages of labour could not be equated with ordinary markets for commodities such as corn, because of labour's unequal bargaining power.

 Bounded rationality

 In Models of Man, Herbert A. Simon points out that most people are only partly rational, and are emotional/irrational in the remaining part of their actions.
 In another work, he states "boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) information" (Williamson, p.
 553, citing Simon).
 Simon describes a number of dimensions along which "classical" models of rationality can be made somewhat more realistic, while sticking within the vein of fairly rigorous formalization.
 These include: